 (This section contains step by step instructions and photos that show how to make this recipe.
 Find the recipe card with ingredient amounts and nutritional information at the bottom of the post.)

-Press the dough into the pie dish and prick the bottom with a fork multiple times so it does not bubble up.
+Step 2: Press the dough into the pie dish and prick the bottom with a fork so it does not bubble up.

-Bake for 10 - 12 minutes until slightly golden, then let cool.
+Step 3: Bake in the oven until golden, then let cool.

-In a large skillet over medium heat, sauté the onion and garlic in olive oil for 2 minutes.
-Add broccoli and sauté a further 3 - 4 minutes until al-dente.
+Step 4: In a large skillet over medium heat, sauté the onion and garlic in olive oil.
+Add broccoli and sauté until al-dente.
 Set aside to cool.

-In a large bowl, add the eggs, heavy cream (it's called double cream here in the UK), almond milk, cheddar cheese and gruyere, mustard, pepper, salt and thyme.
+Step 5: In a large bowl, add the eggs, heavy cream, almond milk, cheddar cheese and gruyere, mustard, pepper, salt and thyme.
 Whisk to combine and set aside.

-Tip: If the crust starts to brown a bit too much, loosely cover it with a ring of aluminium foil.
+If the crust starts to brown a bit too much during baking, loosely cover it with a ring of aluminium foil.